mui/mui-x/docs/src/pages/components/data-grid/rows/rows.md

 ### The `updateRows` method [<span class="pro"></span>](https://mui.com/store/items/material-ui-pro/)

 If you want to only update part of the rows, you can use the `apiRef.current.updateRows` method.
-The following demo updates the rows every 200ms.

 {{"demo": "pages/components/data-grid/rows/UpdateRowsApiRef.js", "bg": "inline", "disableAd": true}}